The Pentacon Six System

 [C414-5A] Subsequent reorganisations by the GDR authorities saw KW absorbed into the new State-owned Pentacon company, and the KW name for the camera Praktisix was replaced by the new name Pentacon Six.

 It is ironic that in these two examples of the prism, the Pentacon symbol of the Ernemann Tower is clear and sharp on the leather trim applied to the old KW prism (here on the right!), but fuzzy on the newer (Pentacon Six) prism, which no longer has the KW logo on its base.
-The older prism was obviously produced when the Pentacon name was first introduced, and used exisitng KW stock.
+The older prism was obviously produced when the Pentacon name was first introduced, and used existing KW stock.
 Looking at the two cases in this picture, it can also be seen that more time and care went into the manufacture of the older case, which has a shaped insert to cushion the prism better.

 The original KW prism for the Praktisix did not normally have any logo at all on the leather – although I am grateful to Heinz Schrauf for a picture of a rare Praktisix prism with the KW logo on the leather: